sddevelopment-be/penguin-pragmatic-patterns/content/practices/efficient_async_communication.md

 ## Solution

 Write your messages with enough context for the recipient to prioritize them, keeping in mind they will be read and acted upon when it best suits your conversational partner.

 * Write multiple sentences in the same chat message
 * In general, follow the structure:
   "Hello X. Could you \[request\], by \[timeframe\].
 I need this in order to \[describe intent\].
 I am currently \[describe context\]. "
 * When asking for help, be sure to outline:
     * What you want your conversational partner to do
     * How urgent the request is
     * What you are trying to do
     * What you have tried
     * What is preventing you from continuing
 * When giving an update, be sure to include:
     * Why it is relevant for the recipient
     * What has happened, what still needs to happen
     * How much time is still needed to finalize the task
     * Whether this still matches the projected timings

 ## Examples

+### Issue with development server

+Our two protagonists, Alex and Bernie, work on the same project.
+They live in different timezones, as do most of the members of their team.
+One day, an issue pops up on their development server causing the entire team to lose the ability to test their system fully.

+Alex, being the newest member of the team, has managed to identify the root cause of the issue and is trying to solve the issue.
+They get stuck during the process, and want to ask Bernie for help, as Bernie has been on the team the longest.

+Bernie is working on a critical piece of code that was promised to be ready by the following week.
+This is highly important to the project, as the client is waiting for a new feature to solve a business inefficiency.
+Due to it's importance, the client has demanded the development team put their best people on it.

+#### Original conversation

+Alex, being used to face-to-face conversations and online chats with their friends, says hello to Bernie.
+As Bernie is busy working on an important task, it takes some time for them to see the message.
+Distracted by the message, Bernie drops what they are doing and responds.
+You can see their conversation in the image below:

+{{<image
+  src="/images/practices/async_message_bad_practices.png"
+  alt="Alex sends an unclear message to Bernie, disturbing their flow and delaying the conversation."
+>}}

+#### Revised conversation

+This time, Alex remembered to immediately state why he is contacting Bernie.
+Alex writes a short message explaining what is going on, and why they need Bernie's help.

+As Bernie is busy working on an important task, it takes some time for them to see the message.
+Bernie decides the team being blocked from doing their tests will impact their team's delivery, but knows that they have already written down how to fix similar issues.
+In response to Alex's message, Bernie advices them to first try a quick reset of the system, and to restart the server if that doesn't work.

+In this version of the conversation, both Alex and Bernie are interrupted less often.
+The conversation itself take less time to complete, and both of them can continue their work more rapidly.

+You can see the revised conversation in the image below:
+{{<image
+  src="/images/practices/async_message_improved.png"
+  alt="Alex sends an more clear message to Bernie.
+Bernie responds with a solution to the problem.
+Both of them save time."
+>}}

 ## References